 - Have had cancer of the breast, uterus, or cervix.

 Disadvantages of IUDs include:

-- Side effects may include vaginal itching, abdominal or pelvic pain, and acne.
+- Side effects may include vaginal itching, abdominal or pelvic pain, acne, headache, nausea, and bloating.

 - Copper-releasing IUDs can cause cramps, longer and heavier menstrual periods, and spotting between periods.